 Peripheral nerve injury has remained a substantial challenge with limited and minimally effective treatment options.
-SCT is being researched to repair damaged nerves, such as the SCT is showing promise in many other areas of oral and inferior alveolar and lingual nerves.
+SCT is being researched to repair damaged nerves, such as the inferior alveolar and lingual nerves.
 MSCs can potentially improve sensory function and nerve regrowth.
-SCT represents one of the most innovative approaches in the field of nerve repair and holds the potential to significantly enhance for complete tooth regeneration.
-SCT offers the potential for treatment options and rehabilitation prospects.
-Research is being conducted using various methods of SCT application and nerve repair including direct injection of stem cells at the site of injury and using biodegradable scaffolds to guide axon STEM CELL TYPES regeneration.
+SCT represents one of the most innovative approaches in the field of nerve repair and holds the potential to significantly enhance treatment options and rehabilitation prospects.
+Research is being conducted using various methods of SCT application and nerve repair including direct injection of stem cells at the site of injury and using biodegradable scaffolds to guide axon regeneration.